 A: You will want to select a region that’s as close to where your application is hosted as possible to minimize latency.
 Doing so will ensure the fastest search and best user experience for your application.

-We manage our infrastructure on Amazon Web Services, and run clusters in several of their regions.
+Bonsai is built on Amazon Web Services (AWS) and Google Cloud Platform (GCP), and we run clusters in several of their regions.
 Users are able to provision clusters in the following regions:

 These regions are supported due to broad demand.
 We can support other regions as well, but pricing will vary.
 Shoot us an email if you’d like to learn more about getting Bonsai running in a region not listed above.